Five students collaborate at a campus table reviewing charts and discussing ideas.

 Two Types of Degrees at Foothill

-A.A. – An Economics Associate in Arts allows you to transfer to a four-year school of your choice or start working right away.
+This degree allows you to transfer to a four-year school of your choice or start working right away.
 You’ll develop a broad knowledge of the economy and market systems as well as valuable insights on identifying costs and benefits and making optimal decisions.

-What can you do with a degree in economics?
+What can you do with a degree in Economics?

 • Actuary